siddlokray/cobra/docs/installation.rst

 Requirements
 ------------

-CoBrA requires Python 3.7 or later and the following dependencies:
+CoBRA requires Python 3.7 or later and the following dependencies:

 * numpy
 * matplotlib